ibm-cloud-docs/data-virtualization/flex_scaling.md

 ## Enterprise plan
 {: #fs_enterprise_plan}

 Your Enterprise plan initially deploys with 4 cores, 16 GB of RAM, and 20 GB of disk space.
-You can then scale your plan up or down with slider bars in the {{site.data.keyword.Db2_on_Cloud_short}} console by up to 56 virtual cores and 4 TB of storage.
+You can then scale your plan up or down with slider bars in the Data Virtualization console by up to 56 virtual cores and 4 TB of storage.

 Dedicated cores can be scaled up or down in the following increments with memory changing accordingly: